goodfrn/delicious-recipes/content/recipes/herbed-creamy-potato-salad.md

 ---
 title: "Herbed Creamy Potato Salad"
 slug: "herbed-creamy-potato-salad"
 description: "Small new potatoes simmered with fresh herbs then cooled before halving and tossed in a creamy herbed dressing with mayo, yogurt, and a hint of pesto.
-Lime zest adds brightness.
+Lime zest adds brightness..
 A rustic take with deliberate techniques focusing on texture and seasoning balance.
 Substitutions included for herbs and dairy plus tips on doneness cues and handling hot potatoes safely."
 metaDescription: "Herbed Creamy Potato Salad combines new potatoes, fresh herbs, and a dressing with mayo, yogurt, and pesto.
 A bright twist for your table."
 ogDescription: "Creamy dressing coats tender potatoes and fresh herbs in Herbed Creamy Potato Salad.
 A vibrant dish for warm gatherings or quick meals."
 focusKeyphrase: "Herbed Creamy Potato Salad"